France: Normandy & Brittany

 Included Meals: Breakfast, Lunch, Dinner

-Today’s itinerary takes you from Normandy into Brittany, starting with a drive toward the Baie du Mont St. Michel, known for its extreme tides.
-The trip provides a panoramic view of the bay and the pyramid-shaped island monastery of Mont St. Michel.
-Tombelaine Island, a protected sanctuary for nesting shell ducks, marine and brown seagulls, and white egrets, lies opposite the almost fantastical Mont St. Michel.
-After a short (one-hour) walk along the coast, you continue to the monastery—one of the most impressive constructions of the Middle Ages, a quintessential image of northern France, and a UNESCO World Heritage site.
-You cross the causeway to the small island just a half-mile off the coast, where your guide leads you through the narrow back streets, winding your way to the top of the mount at the door of the Benedictine Abbey, dating from the 8th century.
-The majority of the buildings here were built, however, in the 11th century, and the church’s main façade dates from the 12th century.
-You learn about the lives of medieval monks and village life, with an emphasis on the island’s extraordinarily well-preserved architecture.
+After a scenic walk along the coast, continue to the monastery—one of the most impressive constructions of the Middle Ages, a quintessential symbol of northern France, and a UNESCO World Heritage site.
+Cross the causeway to the island, located just a half-mile offshore, and wind your way through cobbled streets to the top of the mount at the door of the Benedictine Abbey, which dates back to the 8th century.
+While the abbey’s origins are early, most of its current structures were built in the 11th century, with the main church façade added in the 12th century.
+Learn about the lives of the medieval monks and villagers, with special attention paid to the island’s remarkably preserved architecture.

 Included Meals: Breakfast, Lunch